mxnt10/swapfile/README.md

     <a><img src="https://github.com/mxnt10/swapfile/raw/master/common/img_swapfile.png"></a>
 </h1>

-Program created with the objective of assisting in the configuration of swap file<br>
-in Distributions such as Slackware.
+Program created with the objective of assisting in the configuration of swap file in Distributions such as Slackware.

 ### Required packages: